hungvx-dev/ard-nuxt3/ADR-docs.md

 - Code splitting: Nuxt automatically splits your code into smaller chunks, which can help reduce the initial load time of your application.
 - Server-side rendering out of the box: Nuxt comes with built-in SSR capabilities, so you don't have to set up a separate server yourself.
 - Better performance on low-powered devices: it reduces the amount of JavaScript that needs to be downloaded and executed on the client-side, which can be beneficial for low-powered devices that may struggle with processing heavy JavaScript applications.
+- It offers automatic code splitting, hot module replacement in development, a robust routing system with asynchronous data, and an auto-updating server for easy development out of the box
+- Nuxt.js provides you with an opinionated structure and setup for easy development

 ##### Cons: